 Example: A site uses the material balance method to determine a source's VOC emissions.
 To assist in quantifying the VOC emissions, the site uses an EPA reference method, specifically EPA Compendium Method TO-15, Determination of VOC in Air Collected in Specially-Prepared Canisters and Analyzed by Gas Chromatography/Mass Spectrometry.
-To be able to use these test results for emissions determinations, the site must ensure that the laboratory performing this analysis is accredited by the TCEQ's Laboratory Accreditation Program under the NELAP standard for EPA Compendium Method TO-15.
+To be able to use these test results for emissions determinations, the site must ensure that the laboratory performing this analysis is accredited by TCEQ's Laboratory Accreditation Program under the NELAP standard for EPA Compendium Method TO-15.

-Certain exceptions or exemptions apply, including methods for which the TCEQ does not offer accreditation.
-For specific requirements and details, see 30 TAC Chapter 25, Subchapter A: www.tceq.texas.gov/goto/view-30tac.
-For more general information on the TCEQ NELAP program, please visit a list of currently accredited laboratories and current fields of accreditationb.
+Certain exceptions or exemptions apply, including methods for which TCEQ does not offer accreditation.
+For specific requirements and details, see 30 TAC Chapter 25, Subchapter Ab.
+For more general information on the TCEQ NELAP program, please visit a list of currently accredited laboratories and current fields of accreditation.